ZKTKZ/shopify-challenge-2021/README.md

 `/config/routes.rb`
 The following routes are relevant for the end user:

-* `/photos/create`: enter image URLs and upload them to the cloud image repository.
+* `/photos/create`: Enter image URLs and upload them to the cloud image repository.

 * `/photos/search`: Search for existing images by machine-learning generated tags.